aligungr/UERANSIM/README.md

 ## Documentation
 You can find the documentation on [UERANSIM Wiki](https://github.com/aligungr/UERANSIM/wiki).

-*NOTE:* Since this project is rapidly developing.
-Please always make sure that you have the latest UERANSIM.
+And, since the project is rapidly developing, please make sure that you have always the latest UERANSIM.

 ## Contributing